inwenis/blog/post9.md

 SFTP is an extension of SSH.
 SFTP != FTP over SSH.
 To connect to a SFTP server you need a private ssh key.
 The public ssh key (your private key's counterpart) is stored at the server.

-TLS & SSL - this of SSL as the older/first protocol for secure communication.
+TLS & SSL - think of SSL as the older/first protocol for secure communication.
 SSL was outphased by TLS.
 TLS is THE protocol used by HTTPS for secure connections.

 Clients can be anonymous in TLS - usually the case on web - the server provides a cert to your browser but you don't need a cert of your own.
 TLS can be mutual - if the client has a cert the servers will/can validate it.